Chalk home page

 You can also traverse nested has-one relationships in the same manner as requiring a single has-one.

-Consider a schema where users have a feature set of profile information, and the user’s profile has an identity feature set, which in turn has the age of the user’s email.
+Consider a schema where users have a feature class of profile information, and the user’s profile has an identity feature class, which in turn has the age of the user’s email.
 You can require the email age feature as below:

 @online